Christian De Metter: Biography

-De Metter studied advertising design and got his start in the music press.
-His first published book, Emma, was released in 2000.
+De Metter was born in a parisian area, he studied advertisements for a short period of time while pursuing his career, De Metter also took a variety of jobs, including model magazine and a illustrator for music magazines De Metter entered pub school after getting a scientic baccaulaureate, De Metter studied advertising design but left his advertising design study and began to make a living from being an artist, he also took a job as a music press and a model designer.His first published book, Emma, was released in 2000.
 In 2005 he won a prize at the Angoulême International Comics Festival.
 He provided the internal art for the graphic novel adaptation of Dennis Lehane's Shutter Island.